Admission Schemes and Requirements

-CUHK is located in Shatin, a town in the New Territories north of Hong Kong Island and surrounded itself by mountains and Tolo Harbour.
-CUHK boasts the largest campus in Hong Kong, featuring 137 hectares of a pristine natural environment ideal to education and scholarship.
+CUHK is located in Shatin, in the New Territories north of Hong Kong Island and surrounded by mountains and Tolo Harbour.
+CUHK boasts the largest campus in Hong Kong, featuring 137 hectares of a pristine natural environment ideal for education and scholarship.
 Hong Kong’s comprehensive public transportation system efficiently connects CUHK’s campus with every corner of Hong Kong.
 For further details, please click here.

-What sorts of resources are available on campus for Chinese Studies?
+What resources are available on campus for Chinese Studies students?

-China-related scholarship is one of the key areas of research promoted by the Univeristy, and as such, the China-related resources are abundant and diverse.
-Our library system hosts one of the most comprehensive collections of China-related resources in the world.
-In addition, the Institute for Chinese Studies' Art Museum offers an impressive collection that illuminates China's long history through cultural treasures.
+China-related scholarship is a key area of research promoted by the University, and as such, our China-related resources are abundant and diverse.
+Our libraries host one of the most comprehensive collections of China-related resources in the world.
+Additionally, the Institute for Chinese Studies' Art Museum's collection illuminates China's long history through cultural treasures.
 Plus, a plethora of China-related lectures and discussions on numerous topics featuring experts from all around the world are consistently offered and available.
 If you are interested in China, CUHK is the place to be.

 What is the Residential College System?
 How is it different from traditional hostels and dorms?

-CUHK's Residential Colleges offer students a holistic undergraduate experience.
-Besides simply offering dorm rooms, our nine Residential Colleges each feature their own dining halls and cafes, libraries and study rooms, gyms and recreational facilities, and a dedicated staff who know students by name.
-These Colleges - each with its own unique characteristics - become the homes-away-from-home for our students and a highlight of their undergraduate years.
+CUHK's nine Residential Colleges offer students a holistic undergraduate experience.
+Besides simply offering dorm rooms, Residential Colleges each feature their own dining halls and cafes, libraries and study rooms, gyms and recreational facilities, and a dedicated staff who know students by name.
+These Colleges - each with its own unique characteristics - become homes-away-from-home for our students and is a highlight of their undergraduate years.
 For further details on CUHK’s College System, please click here.
 Additionally, CUHK offers on-campus accommodation and priority is given to international students.
-For further details living on campus, please click here.
+For further details about living on campus, please click here.

 Are students involved in extracurricular activities?
 What kinds?